petersellars/ecs-sandbox/terraform/README.md

 ```

 ### Terraform User & AWS ECS Key Pair
-Set up an AWS user called `terraform_ecs` with  AmazonEC2FullAccess and
+Set up an AWS user called `terraform_ecs` with  AmazonEC2FullAccess,
-AmazonEC2ContainerServiceFullAccess permissions.
-The user does not need console
+AmazonEC2ContainerServiceFullAccess and IAMFullAccess permissions.
+The user
-access.
+does not need console access.

 Create a Key Pair for use with the Terraform plan.
 Name it `devops-ecs` and
 store the .pem file in a secure location.